Blood pressure, physical activity and nutrition

 - Pregnancy: pre-existing untreated hypertension increases risk of pre-eclampsia and eclamspia

-The risk for heart disease (stroke) increase the higher your blood pressure above normal, regardless of your age or gender.
+The risk for heart disease (stroke) increases the higher your blood pressure above normal, regardless of your age or gender.

 Blood pressure is the pressure that the blood pumped from your heart exerts on the walls of your blood vessels.